mr2much/hhrr_app/README.md

 ## TODOs

+- TODO: Move Candidato Model code, to a separate file
+  - TODO: Use Candidato Model file on the seeds file, and Candidatos routes
 - TODO: Image for Candidato should only be created if INSERT or UPDATE were successful.
 - TODO: When a Candidato is deleted, corresponding image should also be deleted from the path.
 - [x]: Fix `new.js` just as I did with `edit.js` for new Candidatos